 But I can work with an existing font and create a lovely Christmas postcard.

-Print it on thick paper.
-And cut it with a layout knife.
-Place this template in the centre of your still life, and arrange a simple composition around it.
+Print it on thick paper and cut it with a layout knife.
+Place this template in the center of your still life and arrange a simple composition around it.

 You’ll have your background as visible letters and scattered powder around them.

-6. Tell the stories of presents and surprises
+5. Tell the Stories of Presents and Surprises

 Use Smoke and Silhouettes